|« PreviousNext »|

 You can work with AWS Identity and Access Management using the following:

 AWS Management Console.
 The console lets you use a browser-based interface to manage IAM and AWS resources.
 For more information about accessing IAM through the console, see IAM and the AWS Management Console.
-For a tutorial on using the console, see Creating an Admins Group Using the Console.
+For a tutorial on using the console, see Creating an Administrators Group Using the Console.

 AWS Command Line Interface (AWS CLI).
 The AWS CLI lets you issue commands at your computer's command line to perform IAM and AWS tasks; this can be faster and more convenient than using the console.
 The CLI is also useful if you want to build scripts that perform IAM tasks.
 For information about setting up and using the AWS CLI, see the AWS Command Line Interface User Guide.